OWASP/www-chapter-berlin/index.md

 ## Information about Berlin Chapter Events

 ### When?
-We will be running a Chapter Meetup every 2-3 months with the option to have additional events such as hands-on workshops.
+We will be running a chapter meetup every quarter with the option to have additional events such as hands-on workshops.

 ### Where?
 We do run a mix of in-person and virtual meetups.
 All our upcoming events are announced on Meetup: [Meetup]([http://www.meetup.com/OWASP-Berlin](https://www.meetup.com/berlin-devsecops-meetup-group).